How do the Trinity CertTESOL and CELTA compare?

 All things being equal, your choice comes down to your preferred learning style.

-- If you like a more rigid learning style that is geared towards showing you what to do and copying it, the CELTA is for you.
+- If you like a more rigid learning style geared towards showing you what to do and copying it, the CELTA is for you.

-- If you like a more flexible learning style that is geared towards developing your innate teaching skills, the Trinity CertTESOL is for you.
+- If you like a more flexible learning style geared towards developing your innate teaching skills, the Trinity CertTESOL is for you.